 What to do when a query is slow?

-In most of the cases, the occurrence of a slow query is due to the absence of indexes, for those field that are being used in the where clause of the query.
+In most cases, the occurrence of a slow query is due to the absence of indexes, for those fields that are being used in the where clause of the query.

 That should have solved the problem, right?
 RIGHT?